Student Restrictions

 How Restrictions Affect the Algorithm

-During assignment generation, the algorithm processes restrictions as hard constraints before optimizing other factors such as gender balance, scale distribution, and friend placement.
+During placement generation, the algorithm processes restrictions as hard constraints before optimizing other factors such as gender balance, scale distribution, and friend placement.
 This means:

-- Restricted pairs are guaranteed to be in separate classes.
+- Restricted pairs are guaranteed to be in separate classrooms.

 - The more restrictions you define, the fewer valid arrangements exist, which can limit how well the algorithm balances other criteria.

-- If restrictions conflict with pre-assignments, the algorithm may not be able to find a valid solution at all.
+- If restrictions conflict with required placements, the algorithm may not be able to find a valid solution at all.

 Tips

 - Only add restrictions for pairs where separation is essential.
-Overuse can reduce assignment quality.
+Overuse can reduce placement quality.

 - Review restrictions each year — dynamics change as students mature.

-- If generation fails, check the Constraint Health card on the class overview page for a summary of all constraint conflicts — the system proactively warns about overlapping restrictions, clique overflows, and pre-assignment issues.
+- If generation fails, check the Constraint Health card on the workspace overview page for the same readiness checks used by the Generate button — the system proactively flags blocking setup issues, overlapping restrictions, clique overflows, and required-placement issues.

-- You can remove a restriction at any time before generating assignments by deleting it from the list.
+- You can delete a restriction at any time before generating a placement.